(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Human and AI Irrationality

 \subsection{Incorporating Human Irrationality into AI}

-Although we have seen that human often do not act fully rationally, and human reasoning exhibits many cognitive biases, there are cases where we may want to incorporate this into artificial agents.
+Although we have seen that humans often do not act fully rationally, and human reasoning exhibits many cognitive biases, there are cases where we may want to incorporate aspects of human reasoning into artificial agents.
 Initially it may appear counterintuitive – if we have established that these biases often violate the laws of logic or probability, why would we want machines to do the same?
 In answering this question, it is useful to reflect on why these biases appear in human reasoning.
-As we have seen, psychologists argue that in certain domains, heuristics and biases found in human reasoning can be remarkably effective \cite{kahneman_tversky_1982,gigerenzer_goldstein_1996,gigerenzer_brighton_2009}.
-For instance, sometimes we fail to consider all available information, opting instead for quicker decision-making – in many situations, this may be a desirable strategy for humans to adopt \cite{sutherland_1992}.
-Similarly, we may sometimes want an artificial agent to prioritise a quicker decision as opposed to a more ‘rational’ one, in a sense following \citeS{simon_1957} idea of satisficing, and \citeS{russell_1997,russell_2016} argument that in many cases bounded rationality is a more desirable goal than perfect rationality.
-It is also important to note that humans have long inspired the development of artificial intelligence, with notable examples including neural networks \cite{gurney_2018} and reinforcement learning \cite{littman_2015}.
+As we have seen, psychologists argue that in certain domains, heuristics and biases found in human reasoning can be remarkably effective \citep{kahneman_tversky_1982,gigerenzer_goldstein_1996,gigerenzer_brighton_2009}.
+For instance, sometimes we fail to consider all available information, opting instead for quicker decision-making – in many situations, this may be a desirable strategy for humans to adopt \citep{sutherland_1992}.
+Similarly, we may sometimes want an artificial agent to prioritise a quicker decision as opposed to a more ‘rational’ one, in a sense following \citeauthor{simon_1957}'s \citeyearpar{simon_1957} idea of \textit{satisficing}, and \citeauthor{russell_1997}'s \citeyearpar{russell_1997,russell_2016} argument that in many cases bounded rationality is a more desirable goal than perfect rationality.
+It is also important to note that this is nothing new, humans have long inspired the development of AI, with notable examples including neural networks \citep{gurney_2018} and reinforcement learning \citep{littman_2015}.

+A distinction must be made between artificial agents that inadvertently incorporate human biases (primarily due to the data they have been trained on), and agents that intentionally incorporate some of these biases and heuristics.
+There are many examples of the former in statistical learning, such as in computer vision \citep{oneil_2016,buolamwini_2018,cook_2019,wilson_2019,noiret_2021,papakyriakopoulos_2023} and NLP \citep{bolukbasi_2016,rozado_2020,dawkins_2021,hovy_2021,stanczak_2021}, where the data used to train models contained biases and has resulted in negative or harmful consequences.
+Risks arise when machines that learn from human data miscategorise human irrationalities as human values and optimise for these irrationalities \citep{gorman_armstrong_2022}.
+With the advent of LLMs, we are now seeing agents that not only inadvertently incorporate human biases, but also mimic limitations in human reasoning and exhibit the same cognitive biases \shortcites{bubeck_2023,macmillan-scott_2023}\citep{bubeck_2023,macmillan-scott_2023,binz_schulz_2023,hagendorff_2023}.